adamsamec/WinManager/Readme.md

 [Download WinManager portable for Windows][portable-download].

 ### Source files
 WinManager is a free and open-source software developed in C# as a WPF application using the .NET 8.0 framework.
-You can find all the necessary source files in the "WinManager" folder of this repo.
+You can find all the necessary source files in the [WinManager][source-folder] folder of this repo.

 ## Known limitations
 * Occasionally, after an attempt to switch to a window, the focus is not properly placed to that window.
 What may help in this condition is pressing Alt + Tab and then Alt + Shift + Tab.

+## Contact and feedback
+If you have suggestions for WinManager improvement, problems with its functionality or other comments, you can drop me an email to [adam.samec@gmail.com](mailto:adam.samec@gmail.com)

 ## License
 WinManager is available under the MIT license.